|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Crashed June 14, 1944

 Built by Consolidated at San Diego.
 Constructors number 2767.
 Delivered to the U. S. Army Air Force (USAAF) as B-24J-20-CO Liberator serial number 42-73197.
-Ferried overseas via Hickam Field to the South Pacific.
+Ferried overseas via Hickam Field then across the Pacific to the South Pacific.

 When their last radio message was received, a B-24 piloted by Captain John W. Klien, C.O.
 320th Bombardment Squadron took off and searched the area where the missing plane was reported, but no sightings were observed.

 The entire crew was officially declared dead on February 21, 1946.
 Burns was officially declared on April 21, 1946.
-All are memorialized on the tablets of the missing at Manila American Cemetery.
+All are memorialized at Manila American Cemetery on the tablets of the missing.
 The entire crew earned the Purple Heart, posthumously.
 Mettes, Keen and Dounce earned the Air Medal.
 Zuehlsdorff and Benjamin Klayman earned the Air Medal with two oak leaf clusters.

 Mettes also has a memorial marker at Saint Marys Cemetery in Macon, MO at plot N07-04.